sgarcia-dev/image-uploader-server/README.md

 # Image Uploder Server
 A basic image uploader server built using Node, Express and Cloudinary's Node SDK. **Relies on the [Image Uploader Client](https://github.com/sgarcia-dev/image-uploader-client) built with React to work.**

 Created because I couldn't find a drastically simplified, easy to use example on how to upload and view images uploaded to Cloudinary through NodeJS SDK, so I made one.
-The initial source code was the app built by [Jesse Heaslip](https://codeburst.io/@funador)'s [Simple Image Upload with React](https://codeburst.io/react-image-upload-with-kittens-cc96430eaece) article, but I removed and made changes were necessart to remove all the things I found could be confusing to complete React beginners.
+The initial source code was the app built by [Jesse Heaslip](https://codeburst.io/@funador)'s [Simple Image Upload with React](https://codeburst.io/react-image-upload-with-kittens-cc96430eaece) article, but I removed and made changes where possible to remove things I found could be confusing to complete React & Node beginners.

 # How to Run Locally
 * Clone this repository as well as the [image-uploader-server](https://github.com/sgarcia-dev/image-uploader-client).